cmu-sei/juneberry/README.md

 declarative programming model composed of sets of config files (dataset, model, and experiment configurations) and Python plugins for features such as model construction and transformation.

-If you're looking for a slightly more in depth descripts of Juneberry see [What Is Juneberry](docs/whatis.md).
+If you're looking for a slightly more in depth description of Juneberry see [What Is Juneberry](docs/whatis.md).

 Other resources can be found at the [Juneberry Home Page](https://www.sei.cmu.edu/our-work/projects/display.cfm?customel_datapageid_4050=334902)